ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/streamline-cli.md

 ## Capturing top-down metrics without the kernel patches

-To capture top-down metrics in a system without the kernel patches there are three options available.
+To capture top-down metrics in a system without the kernel patches, there are three options available:

-To capture a system-wide profile, which captures all processes and threads, run with the `-S yes` option and omit the `-A ` application-specific option and following arguments.
+* To capture a system-wide profile, which captures all processes and threads, run with the `-S yes` option and omit the `-A ` application-specific option and following arguments.
 To keep the captures to a usable size, it may be necessary to limit the duration of the profiles to less than 5 minutes

-To reliably capture single-threaded application profile, add the `--inherit no` option to the command line.
+* To reliably capture single-threaded application profile, add the `--inherit no` option to the command line.
 However, in this mode metrics are only captured for the first thread in the application process and any child threads or processes are ignored.

-For multi-threaded applications, the tool provides an experimental option, `--inherit poll`, which uses polling to spot new child threads and inject the instrumentation.
+* For multi-threaded applications, the tool provides an experimental option, `--inherit poll`, which uses polling to spot new child threads and inject the instrumentation.
 This allows metrics to be captured for a multi-threaded application, but has some limitations:

 * Short-lived threads may not be detected by the polling.
 * Attaching perf to new threads without inherit support requires many new file descriptors to be created per thread.
-This can result the application failing to open files due to the process hitting its inode limit.
+This can result in the application failing to open files due to the process hitting its inode limit.

 ## Minimizing profiling application impact